Barro/java-afl/README.md

 $ ./build.sh
 ```

+Even though building requires Java 8, this should be able to
+instrument programs that run only on some older versions of Java.

-TODO description and more easy to use implementation.
+TODO description and various more portable and usable build tools.

 ## TODO

-* Take care of package name in instrumenting outputs.
 * Support deferred init for arbitrary given method without source code
   modifications.
 * Better way to build this.
 Multiple different build tools are